stephenjohnlimb/boot2/AgileEmailValidationDevelopment.md

 This would remove the "Qualification" Springy stuff - which I find a bit busy on my eye.

-At I have a bit of time, let's refactor again.
+As I have a bit of time, let's refactor again.
 All the tests are passing and the whole thing runs.
 But I would like to see if I can avoid the bean qualifiers, a bit anal I know.
 But let's see what's involved.

 ### Refactoring away the Bean Qualifiers